 Since I wrote my post on Helping my child learn to read here

-I am aware that I should also write a post about developing other skills through play.
+I am aware that I should also write a post about developing other skills through stimulating play opportunities.

 I remember when a Health Visitor told me that because my son wasn’t crawling and went straight to standing and walking, he would not be good at Maths.
 What??
 I then spent months trying to get my son to crawl!
 Well that didn’t work!
 He was so heavy that it was just easier for him to stand up and walk.
 All he wanted to do was run!
 I have read about the benefits of crawling and how it is a vital stage. see more here but I’m not sure about it just being good for Maths!
 I understand what my Health Visitor was trying to say but I did worry for a while which was not needed.